hms-dbmi-cellenics/cellenics-utils/README.md

 #### experiment ls

-List available experiments data in a given environment.
+List available data in a S3 bucket or DynamoDB table.
 See `biomage experiment ls --help` for more information, parameters and default values.

-Example: list experiment files in `production`:

-`biomage experiment ls production`

 #### experiment compare